dbt-labs/metricflow/.github/pull_request_template.md

 ### Description

 <!---
-  Describe the Pull Request here.
-Add any references and info to help reviewers understand your changes.
-Include any tradeoffs you considered.
+  Provide context for the Pull Request here, including more details on what is changing and why.
+Add any references and info to help reviewers understand your changes, such as any tradeoffs you considered, and the local test process you followed.
 -->

 ### Checklist